AdrianL3/cse15l-lab-reports/LabReport2.md

 **How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.**

 For this specific request, the fields that are changed are `url`, `parameters[1]`, `parameters[2]`, `texts`, `user`, `text`, and `message`.
 This is changed depending on the inputted url by the user.
-In this case, all the respective fields are changed in order to add the inputted message and username from the input.
-The `port` field remains the same because it is running on the same server that was initially started.
+In this case, all the respective fields are changed to add the inputted message and username from the input.
+The `port` field remains the same because it runs on the same server initially started.

 ### Example 2